lovelyeden/project-03-instanews/README.md

 * sass - preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS)

 ## Learning
-* What is gulp for and how to install it.
+1. What is gulp for and how to install it.
-* Use of jquery
+2. Use of jquery
-** wrapping
+* wrapping
--traversing the DOM
+* traversing the DOM
-- chaining
+* chaining
-- get element content
+* get element content
-- animation
+* animation
-* How to create a error handling with the use of .fail() method
+3. How to create a error handling with the use of .fail() method
-* Fetching content from an external API
+4. Fetching content from an external API
-* What an API is and how to interact with someone else's on the front-end of a website
+5. What an API is and how to interact with someone else's on the front-end of a website
-* How to use Sass
+6. How to use Sass
-- implement basic Sass techniques like nesting, variables, mixins, and operations.
+* implement basic Sass techniques like nesting, variables, mixins, and operations.
-- apply Sass language skills to writing Sass for responsive websites.
+* apply Sass language skills to writing Sass for responsive websites.
-- install Sass locally and compile it into plain vanilla CSS.
+* install Sass locally and compile it into plain vanilla CSS.